Wait, Tupac Was Named After a Peruvian Revolutionary?! The Wild History You Probably Didn’t Know

 Afeni Shakur reportedly once explained, “I wanted him to have the name of revolutionary, indigenous people in the world.”
 She continued, “I wanted him to know he was part of a world culture and not just from a neighborhood.”

-As a member of the revolutionary, black power political organization Black Panther party, it makes sense that the rapper’s mother would give him that name.
-As Afeni Shakur surely found inspiration from Peru’s Tupac Amaru II who was a rebellion leader who fought to uplift suppressed people of color.
+As a member of the revolutionary, black power political organization Black Panther Party, it makes sense that the rapper’s mother would give him that name.
+As Afeni Shakur surely found inspiration from Peru’s Tupac Amaru II, who was a rebellion leader who fought to uplift the suppressed people of color.

 The inspiration behind Tupac’s name was Peruvian revolutionary Tupac Amaru II